radiorabe/kanboard-tasks-from-email/README.md

 ## How it works
 Description of the procedure:
 1. An email is sent to a dedicated support address, e.g. support@mydomain.local (Settings: ```IMAPS_.*```)
 2. The script checks if the email is forwarded from a well-known addres, like e.g. it@mydomain.local defined in ```WELL_KNOWN_EMAIL_ADDRESSES```.
 Sometimes people send emails to other well-known email addresses in the company.
 If this is the case, the script is looking for the sender email address within the email body.
+Otherwise the sender email will be the the email address taken from the email headers.
 3. If the subject of the email contains the task number in the format ```KB#\d+```, the task will be reopened if it was closed before and the email will be added as comment to this task.
 Ohterwise a new task will be created.
 The task will be added to the project defined in ```KANBOARD_PROJECT_NAME```.
 The due date will be set by the offset defined in ```KANBOARD_TASK_DUE_OFFSET_IN_HOURS```.
 4. Attachments of the email will be added as attachments to the task.
 5. An mbox file of the original raw email will be added as attachment as well in case the plain/text part of an email is broken or in some strange character encoding.